evan-mcconnell/co-working-space/README.md

 ### User Stories
 ##### Tech Workers:
 *Goals of use:* Identify Co-Work as a comfortable, QUIET space to work.
 Identify amenities.
-Ability to easily book a conference room and see avialability.
+Ability to easily book a conference room and see availability.
 Identifying Thursday activities in advance.

 *Motivation:* Compare Co-Work with other co-working spaces, especially amenities.

-*Pain Points:* No ease of seeing conference room availability.
+*Pain Points:* No ease of seeing conference room availability, unreadable interface that sometimes selects wrong time (real we-work example).
 Coffee running out.
 App not sleek enough to catch developer's attention (or having bugs).
 Co-working in communal spaces can be riddled with distractions, especially noise.

 *Technical ability:* Proficient to Expert